sconklin/smartsdr-golang/readme.md

 smartsdr-golang is an attempt to re-implement a 'waveform' plugin for FlexRadio SmartSDR in the go language.

+By default, UDP is blocked by th eUbuntu Firewall, open the ports like this: sudo ufw allow from 172.31.0.0/8 to any port 4992 proto udp

 ## TODO
 [x] - discovery client